giovi321/NLD-booster-DJI/README.md

 - [DJI Mini 2](https://github.com/giovi321/NLD-booster-DJI/blob/main/Mini_2.md)
   - Alternative: external installation (work in progress)

-## Cases for external installation
+## 3D-printable cases for external installation
-If you don't have space to mount the booster board internally to your drone, you can opt to use one of the cases deigned specifically for this purpose.
+If you don't have space to mount the booster board internally to your drone, you use one of the cases deigned specifically for this purpose.

 [3D printable cases for NLD booster board](https://github.com/giovi321/NLD-booster-DJI/tree/main/Cases%203D)